 After the first year, the ARC shall adopt an annual, fiscal year budget for the period from January 1 through December 31 on or before December 15, of each year for the following calendar year.
-In the first year, the 2005 fiscal year budget of the ARC is attached as Appendix C along with the assessment to members as Appendix B to these Bylaws.
-Assessments for members will be set at the time each budget Modifications to the budget may be adopted at any is adopted. scheduled ARC meeting, provided however. assessments, once established for any member, shall not be increased during the calendar year for which they were established. provision withstanding this restricting mid-year changes in assessments, members may voluntarily agree to increase their payments for special services provided by the ARC.
+In the first year, the 2005 fiscal year budget of the ARC is attached as Appendix C along with the assessment to members as Appendix B to these Worked by Bylaws.
+Assessments for members will be set at the time each budget Curticle v regularly is adopted.
+Modifications to the budget may be adopted at any scheduled ARC meeting, provided however, that assessments, once established for any member, shall not be increased during the calendar year for which they were established.
+Not withstanding this provision restricting mid-year changes in assessments, members may voluntarily agree to increase their payments for special services provided by the ARC.